gschnitzler/openPSI/doc/Bootstrap.md

 archie could not install packages because its root fs was too small manjaro architect. does the job:

-systemrescue 7.x boot copy to ram
+systemrescue boot copy to ram. always download newest version, as its rolling release and installing packages will have strange results without updating. ie if you update the kernel, the current modules might get removed and it will fail to load required modules (like vfat) later on.

 iptables -P INPUT ACCEPT